The Best Plants for a West Facing Garden

 This article has links to products that I may make commission from.

-If you have a west facing garden, you may have noticed that it can be a challenging area to plant.
 With intense afternoon sun exposure and potential for dry soil, finding plants that can thrive in west facing gardens can be a bit of a challenge.

 However, with careful selection, you can still create a stunning garden that can withstand the conditions of a west facing garden.
-In this guide, we'll take a look at some of the best garden plants for west-facing gardens.

 From hardy perennials to drought-tolerant annuals, we'll explore a variety of west facing plants that can thrive in the unique growing conditions of a west facing garden.

-Whether you're looking for plants that can add color and texture to your garden, or plants that can attract beneficial wildlife, we've got you covered.
-Read on to discover the best plants for west facing gardens and create a beautiful and thriving outdoor space.
+Whether you're looking for plants that can add color and texture to your garden, or plants that can attract beneficial wildlife, I've got you covered.

 Check out my other guides to the best plants for your garden based on which direction your garden faces: